Avanos Medical Inc (AVNS)

 Interest coverage = EBIT (ttm) ÷ Interest expense (ttm)

-Interest coverage ratio measures a company's ability to meet its interest obligations through its operating income.
-A higher interest coverage ratio indicates that a company is more capable of servicing its debt.
+The interest coverage ratio measures a company's ability to meet its interest obligations with its operating income.
+A higher interest coverage ratio indicates that the company is more capable of servicing its debt.